Ease of Use

 As a buyer, you’re not charged an explicit fee to use Bittylicious.
 However, you will be quoted prices above the actual market-rate.
-Bittylicious doesn’t set the rates, the brokers using their platform do.
+The brokers that are using Bittylicious set the rates that are shown, with the cheapest offer provided to you.

 Bittylicious’ brokers tend to be competitive.
 Although the markup charged varies depending on market volatility, it usually hovers between 2-3% above the mid-market rate for Bitcoin (BTC).